Internet-lab/LinuxPC/README.md

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.
  * Agree to the installation of OpenSSH server
+ * Once the installation is complete, Ubuntu often does not reboot.
+In this case, force a shut down from Virtualbox.
+Then check that the (virtual) optical drive containing the .iso file is removed.
+Then start the VM.

 ## 2. Install software on Ubuntu server
 a.
 Start the Ubuntu server in Virtualbox and log in as `labuser`.